A forum for advances in minimally invasive,

 Members who joined WAIS while practicing in the member region but now reside outside the region may remain members as long as member status is maintained as active and in good standing.

-For questions about membership criteria visit Member Info.
+For questions about membership criteria visit Membership Webpage.

 Conference Objectives